phinjensen/phinjensen.com/content/blog/2024/wrong-map-of-europe.md

 ![map of Europe with many strange problems](/blog/2024/wrong-map-of-europe/original.jpg)

-At first glance it didn't seem to be anything special, but why was it posted in a *memes* channel?
+At first glance, it didn't seem to be anything special, but why was it posted in a *memes* channel?
 I took a closer look.
 Even if you're not super familiar with European geography, you'll probably find something... *off* about it.
 Or many things.

 After finding a lot of discrepancies from my own memory of European maps, I decided to try to catalog every single problem with the map and found way more issues than I expected.
 I think it's very likely I missed some things as well, so please [email me](mailto:phin@zayda.net) if you find more issues.
 I'll update the list and give you credit (or keep it anonymous if you'd prefer).